-My immune system is lowered because I'm currently undertaking treatment for a chronic illness, so I can't host anyone who is carrying an infection or virus, especially the flu.
+My immune system is lowered, so I can't host anyone who is carrying an infection or virus, especially the flu.
 Sorry, but one sick person in the house is enough. :(

 If you're a big junk-food eater, you won't find those foods on the menu here.
 There are shops within walking distance if you want to buy your own "extras".
 I am also intolerant drunks and heavy drug users.
 Smoking is not permitted inside the house, but ok outside.

 WHAT DO YOU NEED TO BRING WITH YOU?